-There have been many changes in the world since March.
-There were suddenly curfews, the home office became the norm, and closed schools and children’s facilities were the order of the day.
-People had to set up at home and find ways to occupy themselves and their families.
-Whilst creative ideas were very varied and inventive at the beginning of the lockdown, the creative spirit gradually dwindled over the course of the weeks and months.
+Covid 19 has changed the world.
+Suddenly there are curfews, home offices have become the norm, closed schools and children's facilities are the order of the day.
+People have to make themselves at home, keep the family busy.
+Right now, creative ideas for the home craft table are in demand.
 On behalf of Messe Frankfurt, the Stilbüro bora.herke.palmisano has developed the 2021/22 Creativeworld Trends, taking inspiration from this newfound time and the latent creative energy.
 "We are looking at upcoming trends in terms of the motto: 'the ways are the goal', because we need time for most things in life.
 Time that we rarely have.
 But we have been given this time through Corona.
 We were suddenly no longer in a hurry and needing to achieve quick successes", says Claudia Herke, from the Stilbüro bora.herke.palmisano.
 "We have been able to apply ourselves to creative pursuits with discipline, patience, continuity and energy.
 We have taken up techniques and methods again, whilst accepting successes and failures.
 This is why we have seized on the old saying 'The way is the goal (Der Weg ist das Ziel)' because it’s so important at the moment and particularly appropriate for the creative sector."

 With three trend worlds - 'second strategy', 'flower treatment' and 'natural procedure' - the designers show a variety of creative ideas that provide fresh input for creative hobbies.